 Target Date Funds Pros and Cons

 → Less risk through broader diversification.
 Each target date fund available through Vanguard, Fidelity, T. Rowe Price, Schwab or other companies invests in index funds which track the broader market.
 Available options give you access to thousands of U.S. and international stocks and bonds, including exposure to the major market sectors and segments.
-Possibly, target date funds may even invest in cryptocurrency in the future.

-As an alternative, you can use a service like Betterment which uses index funds to replicate this same portfolio transition over time depending on stated financial goal.
+As an alternative, you can use a service like M1 Finance, which uses index funds and other stocks to replicate this same portfolio transition over time depending on stated financial goal.

 In the later years, we will want more money to transition to fixed income as we retire completely and have need for income as opposed to capital appreciation.